Teichlab/celltypist/README.md

   #Show the local directory storing these models.
   models.models_path
   ```
   A simple way is to download all available models.
-Since each model is on average 1 megabyte (MB), we encourage the users to download all of them.
+Since each model is on average several megabytes (MB), we encourage the users to download all of them.
   ```python
   #Download all the available models.
   models.download_models()